 - Q: CAN SCHROTH BARS BE USED FOR FITNESS?

 - A: Yes, but you may want to consider adding the optional pull-up dip bar attachment.

 - Q: DO YOU STAIN YOUR WOOD?

-- A: We use food grade mineral oil to stain and preserve all our wood products and maintain the natural feel and grain of the wood.
+- A: We use food grade mineral oil to preserve all our wood products and maintain the natural feel and grain of the wood.
 The mineral oil is environmentally friendly and does not contain any toxic chemicals.
 We do not finish the products with a lacquer as it creates a hard, slick surface and eliminates the natural feel and grip of the wood.

 - Q: HOW MUCH WEIGHT CAN YOUR RUNGS SUPPORT?